 17. Lack of Knowledge

-This is also another threat that can be easily solved through proper sharing of knowledge.
+This is another threat that can be easily solved through properly sharing knowledge.
 People either don’t know much about the IoT or don’t care.
 The lack of knowledge can often be the cause of massive damage to a corporate or personal network.

 It should be prioritized to provide all the fundamental knowledge regarding IoT, connected devices, and the threats to every individual.
 Having basic knowledge about the impact of IoT and its security threats could be the difference between having a safe network and a data breach.

 Most people or organizations won’t invest in a secure IoT infrastructure because they find it too time-consuming or expensive.
 This has to change.
 Otherwise, corporations will face massive financial losses through an attack.

 Data is the most valuable asset any corporation can have.
 A data breach means a loss of millions of dollars.
 Investing in a secure IoT setup wouldn’t be as costly as a massive data breach.